Emergency Response and Evacuation

 Egress Maps

-In addition, all students and employees must be aware of the locations of alternate exits and keep exit routes free and clear of obstructions.
+All students and employees must be aware of the locations of alternate exits and keep exit routes free and clear of obstructions.
 The Department of Environmental Health and Safety has updated egress maps for all buildings on campus.
 To obtain a copy of the emergency egress maps for a particular building and floor, please contact Kathy Souza, Director of Environmental Health and Safety, at ksouza@rwu.edu, or Cat Conley, Associate Director of Environmental Health and Safety, at cconley@rwu.edu.
 For residence halls, please refer to the egress maps located within your housing unit.

-Early Warning Siren System
+Early Siren Warning System

 Roger Williams University has installed an outdoor Emergency Siren Warning System (ESWS) on its Bristol campus.